Skip to Content Skip to Navigation

 • 3.30pm: Ferry departs Direction Island and returns to West Island

-Spend a day on the idyllic paradise that is Direction Island.
-Voted Australia’s best beach, enjoy six hours lounging on white-sand beaches under the palms, and swimming in the azure surrounding waters filled with marine life.
+Pack a picnic and jump on the ferry to head to Direction Island, voted Australia’s best beach.
+Enjoy six hours lounging on white-sand beaches under the palms, and swimming in the azure surrounding waters filled with marine life.

 Be sure to pack plenty of suncare, food and drinking water, as well as your swim fins, reef shoes and snorkel.

-Head to Tropika for a buffet dinner this evening.
+Head to Tropika for a buffet dinner this evening or enjoy sunset cocktails and dinner at Surfer Girl.

 What’s On:

-• 7:30am: Surfer Girl Brewery opens for brunch
+• 6.30am: Surfer Girl Restaurant opens for brunch

-You could also rent an e-bike and explore the island on your own, or consider booking a fun guided tour with Phat Tours.
+You could also rent an e-bike and explore the island on your own.
+Or simply relax under the palms, take a nap or go for a dip.

 Monday Explore Cocos Malay culture